damian-lis/fluent-blog/README.md

 &nbsp; &nbsp; &nbsp; &nbsp; 4.1.1.
 Basic configuration<br/>
 &nbsp; &nbsp; &nbsp; &nbsp; 4.1.2.
 TailwindCSS and its configuration<br/>
 &nbsp; &nbsp; &nbsp; &nbsp; 4.1.3.
-The structure of folders in the project and their descriptions<br/>
+The structure of folders in the project and their descriptions

 <br/>